 HABC or the privately owned/managed sites will require that residents comply with pest control activities undertaken by the housing authority.
 Residents will be required to provide access to the apartment when pest control treatments are scheduled.
 HABC or the privately owned/managed sites will enter any apartment where pest control activities are scheduled and/or needed.
 Residents are required to complete all pre-treatment activities in their apartments prior to the pest control treatment, such as placing items in plastic bags and storing food items.
-Failure to allow access for pest control activities must be completed on all units in order for the treatments to be effective.
+Failure to allow access for pest control and/or failure to prepare the apartment for pest control activities will result in lease termination.
+Pest Control activities must be completed on all units in order for the treatments to be effective.
 For this reason, this policy will be strictly enforced.
 Residents are required to abide by the terms of the Bed Bug Lease Addendum.
 Resident negligence, resulting in infestation, is a violation of the Lease and may result in Lease termination.
-HABC will provide at least forty-eight (48) hour notice prior to the pest treatment.
+HABC will provide at least forty-eight

+(48) hour notice prior to the pest treatment.